Isaac Woodard: Influence on popular culture

 Welles revisited the Woodard case on the May 7, 1955, broadcast of his BBC TV series, Orson Welles' Sketch Book.
 Woody Guthrie later recalled: "I sung 'The Blinding of Isaac Woodard' in the Lewisohn Stadium (in New York City) one night for more than 36,000 people, and I got the loudest applause I've ever got in my whole life."

-In January 2019, a new book about the Woodard case and its aftermath, Unexampled Courage: The Blinding of Sgt.
-Isaac Woodard and the Awakening of President Harry S. Truman and Judge J. Waties Waring, was published; it was written by Federal Judge Richard Gergel.
+American: An Odyssey to 1947, a documentary by Danny Wu that looks at the Woodard story through the lens of his family members was released in 2023.

 Other events

 Woodard's "drunk and disorderly" conviction was vacated in 2018.

 A group of veterans which was led by Don North, a retired Army major from Carrollton, Georgia, received permission to erect a historical marker in honor of Woodard in Batesburg-Leesville in South Carolina.
 In 2019 the marker was unveiled.
 The bottom part of the marker was written in Braille.